azaan1736a/GitProject/README.md

 # GitDemo1
 ## Git Pull Operation

-This line was added directly on GitHub.
+This line was changed on conflict-branch.